 Did you know that sparklers get five times hotter than cooking oil?
 Sparklers are not toys and should never be given to a child under five.

-Please ensure to also view Fireworks Guidance.
+Please ensure to also view our fireworks guidance.

 Voluntary firework display registration scheme